kubernetes/kubernetes/_v1.1/docs/getting-started-guides/ubuntu.md

 {% endraw %}
 {% endhighlight %}

-#### Configure and start the Kubernetes cluster

-The startup process will first download all the required binaries automatically.
+Then download all the needed binaries into given directory (cluster/ubuntu/binaries)
-By default etcd version is 2.0.12, flannel version is 0.5.3 and k8s version is 1.0.6.
-You can customize your etcd version, flannel version, k8s version by changing corresponding variables `ETCD_VERSION` , `FLANNEL_VERSION` and `KUBE_VERSION` like following.

 {% highlight console %}
 {% raw %}
-$ export KUBE_VERSION=1.0.5
-$ export FLANNEL_VERSION=0.5.0
+$ cd kubernetes/cluster/ubuntu
-$ export ETCD_VERSION=2.2.0
+$ ./build.sh
 {% endraw %}
 {% endhighlight %}

+You can customize your etcd version, flannel version, k8s version by changing corresponding variables `ETCD_VERSION` , `FLANNEL_VERSION` and `KUBE_VERSION` in build.sh, by default etcd version is 2.0.12, flannel version is 0.4.0 and k8s version is 1.0.3.

+Make sure that the involved binaries are located properly in the binaries/master or binaries/minion directory before you go ahead to the next step .

 Note that we use flannel here to set up overlay network, yet it's optional.
 Actually you can build up k8s cluster natively, or use flannel, Open vSwitch or any other SDN tool you like.

+#### Configure and start the Kubernetes cluster

 An example cluster is listed below: